Louisa-Otoo/callback/README.md

 - Open index.html in a web browser.
 - Click on the 2023 Movie Releases.
 - Wait 3 seconds, and the movie list will appear.

-## 📃 License
-MIT License – free to use, share, and modify.